 - Ability to think creatively and strategically to advance a policy goal.

-- Ability to understand policy issues and communicate them effectively.
+- Ability to understand policy issues and to communicate them effectively.

 - Excellent interpersonal skills and ability to work well as part of a team and with other organizations.

 - Ability to perform under tight deadlines and manage many moving pieces and concurrent projects.